14 min read

 Equal Opportunity Statements: Best Practices and Conclusion

-The choice stands clear: stick with biased language and risk both legal penalties and missed talent, or write job posts that welcome qualified candidates from every background.
+The choice is clear: keep biased language and lose great talent, or write postings that welcome every qualified applicant.

 Job Postings Discrimination FAQs